Key takeaways

 - Anyone with a history of angioedema related to previous ACE inhibitor or ARB therapy

-- Anyone also taking ACE inhibitor or ARB medications
+- Anyone also taking ACE inhibitors or ARB medications

-- A person with diabetes also taking the medication aliskiren
+- Anyone with diabetes who is also taking the medication aliskiren

-- People taking lithium, non-steroidal anti-inflammatory drugs (NSAIDs), and potassium-sparing diuretics (such as spironolactone, triamterene, and amiloride) are at risk for dangerous drug interactions with Entresto
+Additionally, people taking lithium, non-steroidal anti-inflammatory drugs (NSAIDs), or potassium-sparing diuretics (such as spironolactone, triamterene, or amiloride) are at risk for dangerous drug interactions with Entresto.
+While these combinations are not strictly contraindicated, a different heart failure medication may be safer in some cases.

-Entresto is currently only available as a brand-name medication and is often an expensive treatment option even with insurance or Medicare.
+Entresto is available as both a brand-name medication and generic, but may still be an expensive treatment option even with insurance or your Medicare prescription plan.
 Some people may consider alternative medications due to cost.
-Free coupons for Entresto are available from SingleCare.
+Free coupons for Entresto and its generic are available from SingleCare.

 RELATED: Entresto side effects